Roger Cooke, FCA, CTA (Fellow)

 Dr Timothy Brain OBE QPM BA PhD FRSA CCMI

 Tim was Chief Constable of Gloucestershire from 2001 until his retirement in January 2010, having previously served in Avon and Somerset, Hampshire and the West Midlands.
 He was national lead on police finances and led several high profile operations, notably Gloucestershire’s response to the extensive flooding of 2007.

 Before joining the police he graduated with first class honours in history from Aberystwyth University and later gained a doctorate also in history.
 He retains a continuing interest in history and frequently lectures on aspects of church, military and police history.

-He is the author of two major works on policing, A History of Policing in England and Wales from 1974 (2010) and A future for policing (2013), both published by Oxford University Press.
+Tim is the author of two major works on policing, A History of Policing in England and Wales from 1974 (2010) and A future for Policing (2013), both published by Oxford University Press.

 John Hollingdale MA (Oxon), FCA, MCIArb

-John Hollingdale was appointed Honorary Treasurer of the Club at the 2016 Annual General Meeting.
+John was appointed Honorary Treasurer of the Club at the 2016 Annual General Meeting.
 He is married with four grown up children (and eight grandchildren) and is Bristol born and bred.
-John is a keen sports fan and a lifelong supporter of Gloucestershire Cricket.
-He enjoys long distance walking and cycling, and plays golf, tennis and badminton.
+He is a keen sports fan, enjoys long distance walking and cycling, plays golf, tennis and badminton and is a lifelong supporter of Gloucestershire Cricket

 John is a retired chartered accountant and ex-partner of Deloittes, Hollingdales and through successive takeovers of Kidsons and then Baker Tilly.
 He is Chairman of Space Engineering Services Limited, a national refrigeration company based in Bristol, and is the current Treasurer of the SS Great Britain and Chairman of We Care and Repair, a local charity.